 As the year comes to a close, I feel Audion aka Matthew Dear may win techno god of the year.
-He’s killing it with both of his aliases, and this right here is a definitive Audion winner.
-It’s got those epic feels with a side of melodic, be about it or make a poor choice and not be about it.
+He’s killing it with both of his aliases and this right here is a definitive Audion winner.
+It’s got those epic feels with a side of melodic.

 17. ”Haunted Girl Canyon (Eelke Kleijn Remix)” Henry Saiz, Suara

 A fun little something from a Suara regular.
-Eelke Kleijn definitely can get any party going with this one, even if it’s your grandmother’s 81st or your nephews fifth… Legendary tune that starts with a smile and then builds to something surprisingly epic.
+Eelke Kleijn definitely can get any party going with this one, even if it’s your grandmother’s 81st or your nephews fifth.
+This is a legendary tune that starts with a smile and then builds to something surprisingly epic.

 18. “Last Chance to Trance” Clouds, Turbo Recordings

-The Turbo Recordings Warehouse Series 12″s is heavy duty techno weaponry, and Clouds’ release ‘Last Chance to Trance’ is going to do things to your face; By do things to your face, I mean either rip it off or melt it off.
+The Turbo Recordings Warehouse Series is heavy duty techno weaponry and Clouds’ release "Last Chance to Trance" is going to either rip your face off or melt it off.
 The attitude and awe inspiring ability demonstrated in this song make you a wonder if it is safe to even let Clouds into a club.
-Buyer beware, Clouds might be hazardous to your health, I mean you are going to lose your shit when you listen to this tune.

 19. “Black Ice (Deetron Re-Edit)” Basic Soul Unit, Midnight Shift